wata727/pahout/README.md

 ### Ignore Tools

 In Pahout, what generates hints is called "Tool".
 You can specify the tool name you want to ignore.
-Please look at the documentation for a list of tool names.
+Please look at the documentation for the list of tool names.

 ### Ignore Paths